 if you want to ignore the return value or when calling a void Java

 java object implements utility predicates.
 For some backend Java

-interfaces such as JPL (available in SWI-Prolog and YAP) there is also a
+interfaces such as JPL (available in LVM, SWI-Prolog, and YAP) there is

-For usage examples and unit tests, see the
+For usage examples and additional tests, see the